 - 6 medium zucchini, sliced

-To make your creamy carbonara sauce, put the egg yolks into a bowl, add the cream and half the Parmesan, and mix together with a fork.
-Season lightly and put to one side.
+- Put the egg yolks into a bowl, finely grate in the Parmesan, season with pepper, then mix well with a fork and put to one side.

 - Cut any hard skin off the pancetta and set aside, then chop the meat.

 - Cook the spaghetti in a large pan of boiling salted water until al dente.